sakhileb/sakhileb/README.md

 My career spans both mining applications and modern software architecture.
 That dual fluency is the whole point: I don't build software *about* mining — I engineer the systems mining runs on, then architect the intelligence layer that learns from them.

-The mines I worked for me what operational truth looks like.
+The mines I worked for taught me what operational truth looks like.
 Software engineering taught me how to scale it.
 AI is how I multiply it.

 ---